LaurenQurashi/MakersPortfolio/README.md

    ### Evidence and explanation

-   * During the Acebook challenge, My team and I were set with the task of adding an instant chatroom to our project.
+   * [Action Cable - Acebook](https://github.com/LaurenQurashi/acebook-zuckerbros/commit/c11f695602203f745845fe0349acfb1630fcd548) - During the Acebook challenge, My team and I were set with the task of adding an instant chatroom to our project.
 After some independent research, we all came together to discuss our options.
 We found that there was a gem we could install that basically did it all for us.
 All of us agreed that the Gem would be the best option for our project, however I put forward the suggestion that we don't go down the gem route as it would be detrimental to our learning.
 I explained that it would be better for all of us to manually follow the Action Cable route so that we can understand what's going on.
 After hearing feedback from the group, they all agreed despite it elongating the implementation.
 Another thing we all agreed on was to take a but of a turn from the traditional Agile way of working.
 Instead of giving individual members or pairs certain tasks, we all paired up and completed the same task in order to make sure that everyone's had a chance to practice implementing this.

    * During the MakersBnB challenge, we also decided to work a little differently than the norm by playing to our weaknesses rather than our strengths.
 I felt it would be more beneficial for myself to work on things I've not dealt with before, and after speaking to the team about whether they'd be happy with this, they agreed and decided to adopt the approach for the whole team.
 We all walked away with some new knowledge and we even managed to build an API completely off our own backs and from our own learning.
 It's one of the things I'm most proud of during my time here!